emurphy/shiny-stock-quotes/pitch.md

 Just in case, the steps are:
 - Enter ticker symbol
-- Click submit and wait a few seconds
+- Click 'Get quote' and wait a few seconds
 - See the latest price

 Enter ticker symbol
 ========================================================

-You can look up more here ticker symbols here: http://finance.yahoo.com/lookup
+You can look up more ticker symbols here: http://finance.yahoo.com/lookup

 Our favorites:
 - BRKA for Berkshire Hathaway
 - GOOG for Google
 - TM for Toyota

+To enter multiple symbols, separate with a semi-colon

 Quantmod lookups
 ========================================================